 Throughout the work of Hayek and Mises, two closely related concepts emerge again and again: methodological individualism, and spontaneous order.
 The two concepts are an essential part of the ideological backbone that forms the structure of cryptocurrency.
 They also explain why the explosion of freedom brought by crypto was so unexpected.
 It sprang from individuals and from freedom of action.

 Cryptocurrency resembles the lone-gunman theory.
 History stumbles along a fairly steady, though not necessarily salutary path.
 Then a lone gunman jumps out of nowhere and shoots Archduke Franz Ferdinand of Austria, or some other prominent figure.
 In the case of Franz, the assassination sparked WWI.
 History changed forever.

 The centralized financial world was stumbling along a path until crypto jumped out of the bushes and assassinated the banking system.
 Economic history changed forever, and it cannot be undone.
 But, to understand the power and potential of crypto, a clear sense of spontaneous order is necessary.
 The free-market model of freedom and the institutions it requires depend upon it.

 Reprints of this article should credit bitcoin.com and include a link back to the original links to all previous chapters

 Wendy McElroy has agreed to ”live-publish” her new book The Satoshi Revolution exclusively with Bitcoin.com.
 Every Saturday you’ll find another installment in a series of posts planned to conclude after about 18 months.
 Altogether they’ll make up her new book ”The Satoshi Revolution”.
 Read it here first.

-The post Wendy McElroy: A Dazzling Explosion of Spontaneous Order appeared first on Bitcoin News.
+The post Wendy McElroy: Crypto and the Impossibility of Knowledge in Planning appeared first on Bitcoin News.